Jiaweihu08/Charbot/README.md

-# Charbot Project - Building a conversational agent using seq2seq models
+# Chatbot Project - Building a conversational agent using seq2seq models

 ### Motivation
 #### - Gain deepened understanding on NLP and NLU